Tertiary Scholarship Program

 • demonstrate that you are experiencing educational disadvantage and financial hardship; demonstrate academic achievements, commitment and motivation to study and to successfully complete the course to gain employment;

-• correctly and fully complete the appropriate application form, submitting it by the closing date;
+• correctly and fully complete the appropriate application form (including writing a personal statement in Section 8) and submitting it by the closing date;

 • be willing to provide the Foundation with reports on your progress.
 These may include a written report once a year, a survey, and informal conversations throughout the year.